vperez10/very_best_associations/README.md

  - Dish name should be present and unique
  - Dish cuisine_id should be present
  - Venue name should be present
- - Venue cuisine_id should be present
+ - Venue neighborhood_id should be present
  - Neighborhood name should be present
  - Neighborhood name/city combination should be unique